Hansel23/Dictionaries/README.md

 	$members->add($memberId, $member);
 	?>

-Where $memberId is of the type MemberId and $member of thy type Member.
+Where $memberId is of the type MemberId and $member of the type Member.

 But you can also add a member with the identifier like you can add a normal key-value-pair (string/int) in a normal array.